lexnederbragt/MBV3070-H19/2_Flow_Control.md

 # Python 2 : Control flow - Boolean expressions, if statements and for loops.
 ## Howto

-Note: for the first part of this exercise, use the interactive shell directly, and type in commands there.
-You can start the interpreter like this:

-  * click the start button
-  * type in cmd in the small window at the bottom
-  * press enter

-You will now have a black window on your screen.
-You can type things in here, after the arrow symbol.
-To run a python script, or to run the python interactive shell, type in **python27**.

 For some exercises, the code is commented.
 Comments begin with a # sign, and anything after that is ignored.
 You do not need to type in the # and anything after.

 ## Boolean expressions